Why do we need palm oil?

 Whilst palm oil has many positive attributes, there is a strong link between the way in which it is grown and deforestation.
 The practice of clearing forests to make room for palm oil is a major contributor to climate change, accounting for over half of land conversion and up to 15% of global emissions.
 Forests also support 80% of land-based biodiversity, and many of the ecosystem services on which we depend, such as watershed protection and fertile soils.

-We take our commitment to no deforestation in our supply chain very seriously.
+We take the principle of no deforestation very seriously.
 By sourcing sustainably, we aim to reduce the impact of palm oil cultivation on forests, and drive positive economic and social impacts for smallholder farmers, indigenous people and forest communities.
 In the long-term, the only way consumers will continue to enjoy products with palm oil as an ingredient, is if it is sustainably sourced.
 That is why we are using our influence to play a leading role in transforming the industry.

 In 2009, Unilever was amongst the first companies to publicly commit to a long-term goal to source 100% of our palm oil sustainably.
 We built this into the Unilever Sustainable Living Plan which we launched in 2010, as part of our commitment to source 100% of our agricultural raw materials sustainably by 2020.